York: 16th to 18th centuries

 Anne of Denmark came to York with her children Prince Henry and Princess Elizabeth on 11 June 1603.
 The Mayor gave her a tour and offered her spiced wine, but she preferred beer.
 Guy Fawkes, who was born and educated in York, was a member of a group of Roman Catholic restorationists that planned the Gunpowder Plot.
 Its aim was to displace Protestant rule by blowing up the Houses of Parliament while King James I, the entire Protestant, and even most of the Catholic aristocracy and nobility were inside.

-In 1644, during the Civil War, the Parliamentarians besieged York, and many medieval houses outside the city walls were lost.
+In 1644, during the English Civil War, the Parliamentarians besieged York, and many medieval houses outside the city walls were lost.
 The barbican at Walmgate Bar was undermined and explosives laid, but the plot was discovered.
 On the arrival of Prince Rupert, with an army of 15,000 men, the siege was lifted.
 The Parliamentarians retreated some 6 mi from York with Rupert in pursuit, before turning on his army and soundly defeating it at the Battle of Marston Moor.
 Of Rupert's 15,000 troops, 4,000 were killed and 1,500 captured.
 The siege was renewed and the city surrendered to Sir Thomas Fairfax on 15 July.

 Following the restoration of the monarchy in 1660, and the removal of the garrison from York in 1688, the city was dominated by the gentry and merchants, although the clergy were still important.
 Competition from Leeds and Hull, together with silting of the River Ouse, resulted in York losing its pre-eminent position as a trading centre, but its role as the social and cultural centre for wealthy northerners was rising.
 York's many elegant townhouses, such as the Lord Mayor's Mansion House and Fairfax House date from this period, as do the Assembly Rooms, the Theatre Royal, and the racecourse.